tofu-tf/tofu/docs/cats-mtl-interop.md

 Obviously, this is a module inside `TOFU` for interop between some [Cats MTL](https://github.com/typelevel/cats-mtl) typeclasses and `tofu-kernel`

-For example, you have an external code using `Cats MTL` like this:
+For tofu.example, you have an external code using `Cats MTL` like this:

 ```scala
 import cats.mtl.Ask